Anuragchandra221/LLM-AI-Tool/README.md

-# Dragonsense AI: AI Powered Database Assistant for SMEs
+# DragonSense AI: AI Powered Database Assistant for SMEs
-**Dragonsense AI** is an open-source project which utilises generative AI to address real-world challeneges faced by Small and Medium Enterprises(SMEs) with a user-friendly database assistant.
+**DragonSense AI** is an open-source project which utilises generative AI to address real-world challeneges faced by Small and Medium Enterprises(SMEs) with a user-friendly database assistant.
 Our goal is to help SMEs monitor their database and gaining valuable insights into their products in a manner that is both straightforward and time-saving.

 ## Problem Statement:
 Many small and medium-sized enterprises (SMEs) struggle to efficiently leverage their databases to gain meaningful insights about their products.This results in SMEs facing challenges in optimizing their product strategies and decision-making processes.

 ## Solution:
-**Dragonsense AI** is an generative AI tool which is specifically designed to address the problem statement mentioned.This tool would:
+**DragoneSense AI** is an generative AI tool which is specifically designed to address the problem statement mentioned.This tool would:
 * Seamlessly integrate with SME's existing database.
 * Utilize generative AI algorithms to analyze data within the database and provide valuable insights about the products and market trends.
 * Provide a user-friendly interface for SMEs

 ## Technology:
-This Dragonsense AI is implemented using different technologies and alogirthms.
+This DragonSense AI is implemented using different technologies and alogirthms.
 * **LangChain:** Langchain provides two key components for natural language-powered database interactions:\
       * SQLDatabase:Establishes a connection to your database.\
       * SQL DatabaseChain: Combines the SQLDatabase instance with a large language model(LLM) for text-to-SQL conversion.